The application for the 2023 initial certification exam is now open. To begin an application start here.

 The Board will exercise reasonable efforts in recovering a Candidate’s lost examination data, including but not limited to examination score, for any examination that a Candidate has completed and for which the Candidate has provided answers.
 In the event that after exercise of those efforts, a portion of the examination data is deemed by the Board to be irretrievably lost, the Candidate will be given the option of retaking the examination or having the examination scored.
-The Candidate shall have thirty (30) days after being notified by the Board of the lost examination data to notify the Executive Director in writing that the Candidate has chosen to have the examination scored.
-In the event the Candidate timely notifies the Executive Director of the Candidate’s choice to have the examination scored, the minimum passing score for the affected Candidate will be the same as is used for Candidates taking and completing the same examination without incident.
+The Candidate shall have thirty (30) days after being notified by the Board of the lost examination data to notify the Chief Executive Officer in writing that the Candidate has chosen to have the examination scored.
+In the event the Candidate timely notifies the Chief Executive Officer of the Candidate’s choice to have the examination scored, the minimum passing score for the affected Candidate will be the same as is used for Candidates taking and completing the same examination without incident.

-If the Candidate does not timely notify the Executive Director of the Candidate’s choice to have the examination scored or, if due to the loss of examination data, the Candidate chooses to reschedule the examination, the Candidate will be allowed to reschedule during the same Examination Cycle, if time and space permits.
+If the Candidate does not timely notify the Chief Executive Officer of the Candidate’s choice to have the examination scored or, if due to the loss of examination data, the Candidate chooses to reschedule the examination, the Candidate will be allowed to reschedule during the same Examination Cycle, if time and space permits.
 Otherwise, an examination will be rescheduled for the Candidate during the Examination Cycle immediately following the examination that resulted in the lost examination data.

-Candidates rescheduling an examination due to lost examination data will not be compensated for travel costs to/from the examination locations, loss of time, loss of certification benefits, or any other direct or indirect costs or expenses resulting from the loss of the examination data.
+Candidates rescheduling an examination due to lost examination data will not be compensated for travel costs to/from the examination locations, loss of time, loss of Certification benefits, or any other direct or indirect costs or expenses resulting from the loss of the examination data.
 The Candidate’s examination fee for the rescheduled examination may, however, be waived at the sole and absolute discretion of the Board.

 A Candidate who voluntarily terminates an examination due to illness must be excused by the designated proctor before leaving the examination.
 The proctor shall also have the right to remove a Candidate from an examination because of illness that renders the Candidate physically incapable of completing the examination or such illness is, in the opinion of the proctor, is dangerous to others taking the examination or otherwise impairs the ability of the ABPM to administer a full and fair examination.

 A Candidate who is excused or removed by the designated proctor because of illness will be given the option of retaking the examination or having the examination scored.
-The Candidate shall have thirty (30) days after the date of the examination to notify the Executive Director in writing that the Candidate has chosen to have the examination scored.
-In the event the Candidate timely notifies the Executive Director of the Candidate’s choice to have the examination scored, the minimum passing score for the affected Candidate will be the same as is used for Candidates taking and completing the same examination without incident.
+The Candidate shall have thirty (30) days after the date of the examination to notify the Chief Executive Officer in writing that the Candidate has chosen to have the examination scored.
+In the event the Candidate timely notifies the Chief Executive Officer of the Candidate’s choice to have the examination scored, the minimum passing score for the affected Candidate will be the same as is used for Candidates taking and completing the same examination without incident.

-If the Candidate does not timely notify the Executive Director of the Candidate’s choice to have the examination scored or, due to excused illness, the Candidate chooses to reschedule the examination, the Candidate will be allowed to reschedule during the same Examination Cycle, if time and space permits.
+If the Candidate does not timely notify the Chief Executive Officer of the Candidate’s choice to have the examination scored or, due to excused illness, the Candidate chooses to reschedule the examination, the Candidate will be allowed to reschedule during the same Examination Cycle, if time and space permits.
 Otherwise, an examination will be rescheduled for the Candidate during the Examination Cycle immediately following the examination wherein the Candidate was excused or removed by the designated proctor due to illness.

-Candidates rescheduling an examination due to illness will not be compensated for travel costs to/from the examination locations, loss of time, loss of certification benefits, or any other direct or indirect costs or expenses resulting from the excused illness.
+Candidates rescheduling an examination due to illness will not be compensated for travel costs to/from the examination locations, loss of time, loss of Certification benefits, or any other direct or indirect costs or expenses resulting from the excused illness.
 In the event the Candidate was excused from the examination by the designated proctor, the Candidate’s examination fee for the rescheduled examination may be waived at the sole and absolute discretion of the Board.

 The term ‘board eligible’ has never been recognized by member boards of the American Board of Medical Specialties (ABMS), including the ABPM, but the term continues to be used by credentialing organizations and others to recognize non-certified physicians as having equivalent status.
-In an effort to resolve this confusion for credentialers and patients, all member boards of the ABMS agreed to establish parameters under which non-certified physicians could actually be recognized as being board eligible and to further define the time limit for such board eligible status.
+In an effort to resolve this confusion for credentialers and patients, all member boards of the ABMS agreed to establish parameters under which non-certified physicians could actually be recognized as being board eligible and to further define the time limit for such board-eligible status.

 Thank you for contacting ABPM support.